 With this potential geographic presence, Middle East transformed as an epicentre for maritime trade in the world.
 In fact, port authorities and local governments are increasing widely on infrastructure.
 Ports of Dubai, Abu Dhabi to name a few have wide level of automation which enables them to perform operations in a much faster pace.

 Unlike the ports in other regions, truck congestion outside the port ecosystem isn’t a challenge.
 Rather achieving maximum throughput to stay competitive is valid in this region.
 But achieving maximum container throughput and have an edge over competitors is a much simpler target to achieve with a platform such as Port Community System (PCS).

-How can a Port Community System help in achieving Maximum Container Throughput?
+How can a Port Community System facilitate maximum container throughput?

 As discussed earlier, truck congestion isn’t a major issue at the land side function when it comes to Middle East.
 But delays in vessel berthing and lack of landside integrations are considered to be a major challenge in this region.
 In addition to this, time spent on studying regulatory norms too causes delays.
 A community platform enables maintenance of efficient timeline of operations and integrates port side and land side operations quite diligently.
 Processes which will other take hours will get completed in minutes or a lesser time.
 Also, regulatory guidelines come in specific parameter formats.